 In deciding how much working services to supply to domestic producers, the labor union is deciding about the wage level to maximize its profit.
-The profits depend on the wage bill that the labor union gets from producers as its revenue, whereas wage bill that it has to pay to households together with wage adjustment costs constitute the labor union's costs.
-Maximization problem is stated as:
+The profits depend on the wage bill that the labor union gets from producers as its revenue, whereas the wage bill that it has to pay to households together with wage adjustment costs constitute the labor union's costs.
+The maximization problem is: